contributte/mail/.docs/README.md

 ## MailExtension

-You have to manually register this extension at first place.
+You have to manually register this extension in the first place.

-Be careful `nette/mail` is registered by default under key `mail`, that's why we have picked key `post`.
+Be careful, `nette/mail` is registered by default under the `mail` key, that's why we have picked the `post` key.

-Simple example
+Simple example:
 ```yaml
 extensions:
     post: Contributte\Mail\DI\MailExtension